CynicalCypher/CynicalCypher.github.io/_posts/2021-04-12-Nahamcon2021-Backdoor.md

 ![](/images/CTFs/NahamCon2021/Backdoor/etc_dir.png)

-Well look at that, passwd/shadow were modified on the 4th as well as the config directory.
+Well look at that, passwd and shadow were modified on the 4th as well as the config directory.
 Let's check what was modified in the config directory:

 ![](/images/CTFs/NahamCon2021/Backdoor/config_dir.png)